IsaTippens/spaceforce/README.md

 ## Running
 ### Server backend
+Open a terminal/commandline.

+Change directory to the server folder

+`cd server`

+To create the Database and tables run

+`npm create-mysql`

-To run the server, open a terminal/commandline and do `cd server` then `npm start`
+To run the server, and do

+`cd server` then `npm start`

 ### Client frontend
 Inside another terminal/commandline, run

 `cd client` then `npm start`